xingyin2024/git-class/git-explanation.md

 1.  **Working Directory**: Where you make changes to your files.
 2.  **Staging Area**: A space where changes are prepared before they are committed.
 You can think of it as a "draft" of changes you want to save.
 3.  **Repository**: The saved history of your project, where committed changes are stored.
+Github would be where you store this repository online for easier version-control and collaboration.

 <h1 align="center">
   <a href="">